 Grades are curved in that your course grade will reflect your performance relative to the rest of the class rather than relative to some fixed percentage scheme (e.g., 90-80-70-60 etc.).
-Historically, the median grade in Math 300 has been in the range of 2.7-3.1.

 If you feel that an error in grading has occurred, you have one week after the exam or homework is returned to bring it to Dr. Conroy's attention.
 You should stop by Dr. Conroy's office hours to discuss it.